-I just finished reading Bugaboo Dreams A Story of Skiers, Helicopters & Mountains by Topher Donahue.
-The book is full of the history mountain adventure that surround Hans Gmoser, a pioneering mountaineer and skier who pushed the limits of skiing and climbing in the Canadian Rockies and beyond, as well as having started the world’s first heli-skiing operation in the 1960’s.
-Donahue captures Gmoser’s spirit of adventure and passion for skiing that gave way to the heli-ski biz.
-I recommend it for anyone with an interest in ski history.
-Here is the review from the December 2008 issue of Off-Piste (OP39).
+Hans Gmoser was a pioneering mountaineer and skier who pushed the limits of skiing and climbing in the Canadian Rockies and beyond.
+He also happens to have started the world’s first heli-skiing operation in the 1960’s.
+Bugaboo Dreams A Story of Skiers, Helicopters & Mountains by Topher Donahue captures Gmoser’s spirit of adventure and passion for skiing that gave way to the heli-ski biz.

 A Story of Skiers, Helicopters & Mountains